 On the good news sides, I have met many people who demonstrate and express kindness and love every day, who practice compassionate concern for others, who have dedicated themselves to helping others and contributing to a better community and society at large.
 They are not only among the front line health care workers whose life work is as a helper but all the other helpers – mental health workers, teachers, environmentalists, researchers finding cures for disease and so many others.
 And I remember too those who have brought joy into our lives through music, art, drama, dance, theater, and literature.

 I dealt with some personal health issues that resulted in heart surgery and repair that was successful and currently under the care of a cardiologist we have made good progress.
-There may be more to be done and in medicine, as in many other fields, the improved technology has been revolutionary.
+There is more to be done and in medicine, as in many other fields, the improved technology has been revolutionary.
 We said good-bye to Susie’s mother who at 107 had lived a very full, active and rewarding life.
 We also said hello to two new grandchildren bringing the total to 14.

 My work in consulting continued apace with both individuals and organizations seeking change.
 I have the benefit of being able to do that regardless where we are or where we live.
 ZOOM became a preferred tool for communication as technology continued to evolve and change.
 Almost everyone has a computer called a smart phone with apps for every conceivable activity.
 My personal favorites are WAYZ, the Weather Channel, and PlantNet.

 We continued our traveling schedules to Mexico, Canada and to various parts of the U.S. via an RV, made several trips abroad and enjoyed time with a large extended family.
 We lived near Santa Fe in Abiquiu on the Chama River until 2014, then moved to northern CA which lasted only 2 years.
 Back again to Santa Fe for a year while we figured out where next.
 And now we call southern AZ home at least a major part of the year.
 Traveling is important to us as we enjoy exploring new places and revisiting old ones.
-On the docket for this summer, a trip to Newfoundland, and we keep options open for other possibilities.
+On the docket for 2022 summer, a trip to Newfoundland, and we keep options open for other possibilities.

 I continue to promote long life learning, growth and change regardless of age.
 I became active on social media (Twitter and LinkedIn) in 2011 and interact with some like-minded folks on those platforms from around the world.
 Global connections increased significantly in this recent decade and I am grateful for those.
 Curiosity continues to be a constant companion in my continuing pursuits and interests as I look forward to each new day via grace and gratitude.